 Amy Rutstein-Riley, PhD, MPH, is interim dean of the Graduate School of Education.
-She holds a joint appointment in the PhD Program in Educational Studies in the Graduate School of Education and the Social Science Division of the College of Liberal Arts and Sciences.
+She holds a joint appointment in the PhD Program in Educational Studies in the Graduate School of Education, where she is co-chair of the department, and the Social Science Division of the College of Liberal Arts and Sciences.
 Amy teaches courses in medical sociology, women’s studies, girls’ studies, research methods, adult learning and development, and interdisciplinary inquiry.

 Amy began and is the principal investigator of The Girlhood Project, which brings together undergraduate and adolescent girls to talk freely about identity, body image, critical media literacy, and relationship health.
 She serves as co-chair of the Lesley University Women’s Studies Steering Committee and the Women’s Center, and co-facilitates LEAD, leadership enrichment and development for women core faculty.